erikshelley/obsidian-enhanced-treemap/README.md

 #### text_size & h_text_size

-    Use this setting to change the font size used for text.
+    Use this setting to change the text size.
     In the `settings` section of a treemap
     - use `h_text_size` to set the text size for headers
-    - use `text_size` to set the text size for cells When updating this setting for individual headers or cells use `text_size` in both cases.
+    - use `text_size` to set the text size for cells When updating this setting for individual headers or cells use `text_size` even for headers.
+    Valid values: a positive number

 | Example             | Result                                                                          |
 | -------             | ------                                                                          |